PCB Layout Guide

 - Make sure your material is on stock:

 - Make sure if you design a complex board that required material is on stock.
 If you are using a unique material that is not on stock at your manufacture, you must add up extra lead time in your planning.
 Some material can add up surprisingly a lot of days extra.

 - Always make a DFM Analyse:

 - Making a DFM analyse is always something we recommend our customers, if there any mistake in your design, for example that could short circuits your board, is good to know before your board has been produced.

 - Always back up your latest design.
 There is nothing worse than redo your work from beginning because you did not have a backup.
 With all the cloud option that’s available today, it is the worst thing that can happen to your work and add unnecessary extra time for getting your finished board.

-- Doing holiday season, the manufactures will be busy, have in mind if there are any upcoming holidays in your manufacturing country to avoid extra lead time.
+- During holiday season, the manufactures are be busy, have in mind if there are any upcoming holidays in your manufacturing country to avoid extra lead time.
 In some cases, the holiday might have a huge impact in other countries, this will add extra days to manufacture, simply because the huge increase in demand.

-Creating your Layout files for the first time, can be time consuming and result in that you have to redesign the board a couple of time, but in the long run it will help you to create better boards.
-There are plenty of help to get from experts, that only work to help with PCB layout.
-Seeking help for the couple of first projects is normal and will help you get a better understanding of the PCB Layout universe.
+Creating your Layout files for the first time, can be time consuming and result in redesigns of the board a couple of times, but in the long run it will help you create better boards.
+There is plenty of help to get from experts, that only work with PCB layout.
+Seeking help for the couple of projects is normal and will help you get a better understanding of the PCB Layout universe.